yinloonkhor/CVPR2026-EffiMiniVLM/README.md

 # EffiMiniVLM

-This repository is a solution for [LoViF @ CVPR 2026: Challenge on Efficient VLM for Multimodal Creative Quality Scoring](https://www.codabench.org/competitions/13463/)
+This repository is a solution for [LoViF @ CVPR 2026: Challenge on Efficient VLM for Multimodal Creative Quality Scoring](https://www.codabench.org/competitions/13463/).
+Our approach ranked Top 3 globally in the challenge! 🏅🎉🥳

 Lightweight multimodal regression pipeline built around:
 - `EfficientNet-B0` for images